 And it’s time for parents to realize we sometimes have to step in: In a concussion situation, you can’t trust an athlete who wants to go back in the game, and you sometimes can’t trust a coach who thinks he needs that athlete to play just one more quarter or one more inning.
 That’s one reason the NFL implemented independent spotters in 2012.
 These independent trainers can pull a player suspected of suffering a concussion without fear of repercussion from a coach who doesn’t want to lose a key player in a close game.

 “It’s worth keeping him in for one more quarter,” they reason.
 But it’s not.
 “It’s not that big a deal,” they think.
 But it is.
 “I tell everyone that parents have to stand their ground with coaches and use their own common sense when it comes to their child,” said the cheerleader’s mom.
 “I regret I didn’t know the seriousness of it all.”

 Ben is still on the team.
 He sits through practices and watches the games from the bench.
 I still have my quilt and propane heater to watch from the stands, too.
 And I’m watching without that nervous, don’t-let-him-get-up-to-bat-with-two-outs feeling in my stomach when the game is close, because I know he won’t be coming to the plate.

-I’d prefer the nervousness, of course; it’s a little empty knowing he won’t play because of something that could have been prevented.
-A couple of weeks off, a little more “overreaction,” and Ben’s year of pain and anxiety would never have happened.
+I’d prefer the nervousness, of course; it’s a little empty knowing he won’t play because of something that possibly could have been prevented.
+A couple of weeks off, a little more “overreaction,” and maybe Ben’s year of pain and anxiety would never have happened.
 A concussion, it turns out after all, is a big deal.